-A minimum of six (6) credit hours of Spanish language is required for SVD candidates.
+A minimum of six (6) credit hours of Spanish language is required for all SVD candidates in initial formation.

 Undergraduate Course Descriptions

 Undergraduate courses are designated as being offered every semester, once per year, or on a regular two-year cycle.
 Other courses are not offered on a regularly scheduled basis, but are offered as needed if there is sufficient interest.
 After the brief description of each course, any prerequisites are listed along with the normal course offering schedule.